Jed-Schaaf/SentenceDiagrammer/README.md

 SentenceDiagrammer is a web-based tool for generating **dependency diagrams** and **Reed-Kellogg diagrams** of sentences.
 It leverages natural language processing (NLP) with spaCy and benepar to parse sentences and visualize their grammatical structure using GraphViz and Matplotlib, making it a valuable resource for linguists, educators, and language enthusiasts.

+This app was developed using Grok's automatic code generation and manual review and corrections.
+A full transcript of the prompts and replies can be found [here](https://grok.com/share/c2hhcmQtMg%3D%3D_af5ea4ca-65d7-4f06-8e07-ee5a016a3f5f).

-## Features
+## Current Features
 - **Dependency Diagrams**: Illustrate syntactic dependencies between words in a sentence.
 - **Reed-Kellogg Diagrams**: Display traditional sentence diagrams showing grammatical components.
 - Built with Flask for an accessible web interface.
-- Supports complex sentence structures, including coordinated clauses and modifiers.
+- Supports declarative sentence structures with adjective and adverb modifiers, prepositional phrases, and partial support for coordinated and dependent clauses and coordinated nouns and verbs.

+## Future Enhancements
+- Additional sentence types/structures, including imperative, interrogative, and exclamatory sentences.
+- Better spacing and structure for the generated graphs.
+- More complete handling of all coordinating conjunction structures.
+- Better error handling and sentence validation.

 ## Installation